robotframework/robotframework/atest/README.rst

   Require a telnet server with test account running at localhost.
 See `Telnet tests`_ for details.

-``screenshot``
-  Tests for the Screenshot library.
-May require extra modules depending on the platform.

 ``no-ci``
   Tests which are not executed at continuous integration.
 Contains all tests tagged with ``manual`` or ``telnet``.